plantain-00/tree-component/README.md

     disabled: boolean; // disabled node can not be selected and deselected
     loading: boolean; // show the loading icon, usually used when loading child nodes
     highlighted: boolean;
-};
+    openable: boolean; // can open or close even no children };
 ```